-3 UMASK (User Mask or User file creation MASK) is the default permission or base permission given when a new file or folder is created on a Linux machine.
-Most Linux distros set 022 as the default umask.
-For a HDP cluster, make sure that umask is set to 022.

-To set umask 022, run the following command as root on all hosts, vi /etc/profile then, append the following line:
+3. UMASK (User Mask or User file creation MASK) sets the default permissions or base permissions granted when a new file or folder is created on a Linux machine.
+Most Linux distros set 022 as the default umask value.
+A umask value of 022 grants read, write, execute permissions of 755 for new files or folders.
+A umask value of 027 grants read, write, execute permissions of 750 for new files or folders.
+Ambari supports a umask value of 022 or 027.
+For example, to set the umask value to 022, run the following command as root on all hosts, vi /etc/profile then, append the following line: umask 022

-umask 022
+1.5.
 Using a Local Repository